Born from an Asian family business’ partnership with a French heritage brand, Legle Asia brings the X factor to luxury porcelainware.

 Its collaboration with Marina Bay Sands is part of the integrated resort’s ambitious US$1.75 billion renovation that began in late 2021.
 “Marina Bay Sands is well aligned in their thoughts with Legle Asia.
 We both look for opportunities to make a difference,” says Tan.

-Legle Asia’s products are found across all guestroom categories of Sands Collection, Paiza Collection and Royal Paiza Collection.
+Legle Asia’s products are found across all guestroom categories of Sands Collection, Paiza Collection and Paiza Royal Collection.
 The last is a new premium category reserved only for Marina Bay Sands’ most elite clients.

 .